Part 5: Morph Stone

 “Are you crazy?
 Do you really want to die?”
 Rei got straight to the point.

 I didn’t know my questions would lead to my death at that moment.

 “He didn’t know the consequences Rei,” Tammy defended me.

 I was still slightly confused, “I don’t even know what’s happening.”

-Rei sat down on her chair and explained, “Aki meditates for a reason, not just because she likes to.”
+Rei plopped in her chair and explained, “Aki meditates for a reason, not just because she likes to.”
 She thought about how she should explain this.
 “You know her species is bred to fight.
 It’s in her blood to kill, but she doesn’t want to.
 It’s hard for her to fight against her natural urges and meditating is one way of helping her to keep her instincts under control.”

 Ok, that made sense.

 “You do not want to be around if she loses control.”